enegelai/documentation/docs/documentation/bots/enable-bot.md

 # Enable Bot on your Website

-To enable Enegel.ai Bot on your WebSite, we provide Bot Widget that can be quickly added to your site.
+To enable Crescendo.ai Bot on your WebSite, we provide Bot Widget that can be quickly added to your site.
 You can use simple embed code to enable Bot.
 You can also customize appearance of the bot widget, by passing parameters and configuring CSS variables.